iamseki/postgresql/work_mem/dev-to.md

         postgres:
     ```

-Podemos alternar a variável de ambiente `ENDPOINT` para definir o cenário a ser testado entre: `/low-work-mem` e `/optimized-work-mem`, você pode subir os testes com `docker compose up --abort-on-container-exit`, utilizei a versão `20.10.22` do Docker durante a escrita desse post.
+We can set the ENDPOINT environment variable to define the scenario to test: /low-work-mem or /optimized-work-mem.
+Run the test using: `docker compose up --abort-on-container-exit`.
+For this example, I used Docker version 20.10.22.

-- Teste de carga `ENDPOINT: /low-work-mem` - `work_mem=64kB`
+- Test `ENDPOINT: /low-work-mem` - `work_mem=64kB`

     ```sh
         ============ 64kB work_mem k6 output =============